Upwork has recently up the ante of suspending accounts and it is definitely for the good. Reasons why Upwork accounts are suspended.

-Asking clients to give you a 5-star review instead of honest review is one of the other major reason I see freelancers account getting suspended.
+Asking clients to give you a 5-star review instead of honest feedback is one of the other primary reason I found freelancers account getting suspended.

-Upwork has email notification system that sends an email to both parties to leave a feedback and so you may not even want to request a review but if you do, requesting an honest review which can help you become better at what you are doing and save you from being suspended.
+Upwork has an email notification system that sends an email to both parties to leave feedback.
+So, as a freelancer, you don’t even need to request a review.
+But if you do, ask for an honest feedback.
+It helps you become better at what you do.
+On top of that, it can save you from being suspended.

 Take a negative review with a pinch of salt and try to work your way of not repeating the mistake instead of asking for a 5-star review when you know you don’t deserve it.

 It is an email one of my blog readers got when his upwork account was suspended.

 There is very little that one can do after you get such an email.
 The reason why the account is suspended is obvious.
 It happened to my friend because he submitted almost the same proposals to all the clients.